6 min read October 19, 2021

 2. How do we want to spend our time in retirement?

-Retirement may upend your everyday schedule and how you and your spouse relate to each other.
+Retirement may upend your everyday schedule and how you and your partner relate to each other.
 Spending more time together at home or balancing competing commitments with shifting schedules may require adjustment.
 Some retirees also worry whether part-time work or a hobby can fulfill them as much as the career they left behind.

 3. How do we want to spend money in retirement—use it all, or leave a legacy?